 Design Example 4

 Solution.
 The first step is to determine the appropriate loading on the arch.
 The geometry of the arch gives an f/L ratio of 0.3 and an R value of 68 in.
 (1.7 m).
 Therefore, the line load from the mezzanine and point load from the beam are applied at a distance 1.64R above the center point of the arch and must be considered.
 The load P is taken at worst case, with the full 8000 lb (35.6 kN) resting at the wall.
-Using the analysis for major segmental arches and including the weight of the masonry above, M = 596,000 lb-in (67.3 kN-m), H = 18,690 lb (83.1 kN) and the maximum compressive stress is 562 psi (3870 kPa).
-However, the maximum tensile stress of 128 psi (883 N) exceeds the allowable stress in the brickwork.
+Using the analysis for major segmental arches and including the weight of the masonry above, M = 622,600 lb-in (70.3 kN-m), H = 18,410 lb (81.9 kN) and the maximum compressive stress is 1120 psi (7719 kPa), exceeding allowable.
+Even were the masonry strength increase to 4000 psi (27.6 MPa), the maximum tensile stress of 470 psi (3240 N) far exceeds the allowable stress in the brickwork.

 There are two options the warehouse has for installing the beam.
-The first would be to limit the maximum point load at the arch to approximately 4650 lb (20.7 kN) by down-sizing the hoist or limiting the load location so that other supports carry a portion of the hoist capacity.
+The first would be to limit the maximum point load at the arch to approximately 910 lb (4.1 kN) by down-sizing the hoist or limiting the load location so that other supports carry a portion of the hoist capacity.
 The second option is to spread the load of the beam along the length of the arch.
 Raising the beam to a height of 2.4R above the center of the arch would allow arching action to spread the load appropriately.
 This corresponds to placing the beam a distance of 83.2 in.
 (2.1 m) above the crown of the arch.